MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac/gs-apac-aus-nzl-electronic-invoices.md

 ---
 title: Get started with Electronic invoicing for Australia and New Zealand
-description: This article provides information to help you get started with Electronic invoicing for Australia and New Zealand in Microsoft Dynamics 365 Finance.
+description: Learn about how to get started with Electronic invoicing for Australia and New Zealand in Microsoft Dynamics 365 Finance.
 author: ilikond
+ms.author: ikondratenko
+ms.topic: article
 ms.date: 01/29/2024
-ms.topic: article
+ms.custom:
+ms.reviewer: johnmichalak
 audience: Application User
-ms.reviewer: johnmichalak
-ms.search.region: Australia, New Zealand ms.author: ikondratenko
+ms.search.region: Australia, New Zealand ms.search.validFrom: 2024-01-29
-ms.search.validFrom: 2024-01-29
+ms.search.form:
 ms.dyn365.ops.version: AX 10.0.39
-ms.custom:
-ms.assetid:
-ms.search.form:
 ---

 # Get started with Electronic invoicing for Australia and New Zealand